jilavsky/SAXS_IgorCodeDocs/docs/source/Irena/Modeling.rst

 Note in following image, that the tool has somehow different GUI.
 The lower 2/3 of panel change depending on selection of radio-buttons “Data controls” and “Model controls”.
-See figure below.
+See image below.
 Also, if only one data set will be used, make sure the checkbox below “Data controls” is unchecked (only one tab “Input Data” is visible).